Action Hints: Semantic Typicality and Context Uniqueness for Generalizable Skeleton-based Video Anomaly Detection: Method

 Compared to action recognition tasks~\cite{stgcn,liu2023parallel,wang2024learning} that only predict video-level categories, the VAD task is more fine-grained, focusing on frame-level anomaly scores.
 Therefore, we decompose the original sequences into multiple short skeleton snippets $\mathbf{A}_i \in \mathbb{R}^{C\times J\times T}$ using a sliding window, and discard snippets that are composed of zeros, where $T$ is the length of a snippet.
 For the snippets from the same action video, they share the same labels and undergo a normalization operation like STG-NF~\cite{stgnf} to make different snippets independent.
 Inspired by the recent multimodal alignment works~\cite{wang2021actionclip,gap}, we then perform a skeleton-text alignment pretraining procedure to learn the discriminative representation.
 The procedure is built with a skeleton encoder $E^s$ and a text encoder $E^t$, for generating skeleton features $\mathbf{F}^s$ and text features $\mathbf{F}^t$, respectively.
 Additionally, the skeleton encoder also predicts a probability vector $\hat{\mathbf{y}}_i$ using a fully-connected layer.
 The training loss consists of a KL divergence loss and a cross-entropy classification loss following GAP~\cite{gap}.
 This skeleton-text alignment procedure effectively guides the projection of skeleton snippets into language-aligned action semantic space beyond previous VAD works~\cite{moprl,stgnf,MoCoDAD} that learns low-level skeleton representation.

 \textbf{Typicality knowledge selection. } In most video surveillance scenarios, some behaviors are generally considered normal or abnormal, which constitute a scene-generic set.
 Therefore, training a typicality-aware capability is one of the promising ways to achieve ZS-VAD.

-Thanks to the cutting-edge advancements of Large Language Models (LLMs), we propose to distill their prior knowledge about generic normality and abnormality during training.
-Based on the pre-trained skeleton-text representation, we aim to use a LLM as our knowledge engine to collect typical normal and abnormal data from the massive skeleton snippets.
-In detail, we give the large model a prompt $\mathcal{P}$: ``\textit{In most video surveillance scenarios, what are generally considered as normal actions and abnormal actions among these actions (Please identify the 20 most typical normal actions and 20 most typical abnormal actions, ranked in order of decreasing typicality).
-The action list is \textless$\mathcal{T}$\textgreater}", where $\mathcal{T}$ refers to the set of all action class labels in the prepared action recognition dataset~\cite{kinect}.
+{Given that we adopt the Kinect-400 dataset as our external auxiliary training set, we aim to identify typical normal and abnormal action categories from the 400 classes and then use the corresponding videos to train our generalized anomaly detector.
+In this phase, the LLM acts as an automated offline knowledge extractor that pinpoints the typical normal and abnormal actions consistent with human experiential knowledge.} In detail, we give the LLM a prompt $\mathcal{P}$: ``\textit{In most video surveillance scenarios, what are generally considered as normal actions and abnormal actions among these actions (Please identify the 20 most typical normal actions and 20 most typical abnormal actions, ranked in order of decreasing typicality).
+The action list is \textless$\mathcal{T}$\textgreater}'', where $\mathcal{T}$ refers to the set of all 400 action class labels. {We then filter out any actions generated by the model that are not present in $\mathcal{T}$.} The selected typicality labels are shown in Table~\ref{labels}.

 The large language model will respond with a list of typical normal action classes $\mathcal{T}^n$ and a list of typical abnormal action classes $\mathcal{T}^a$, which can be formalized as:

 where $\mathcal{T}^n$ and $\mathcal{T}^a$ are the subsets of $\mathcal{T}$, and $\mathcal{O}_{LLM}$ denotes the offline LLM used for initial typicality label generation.
 Note that the LLM is only needed to \textbf{be used once during training} for auxiliary data selection, while inference is not.